 The ship was pulling up anchors today at noon, so we were back on board and enjoyed lunch with our fellow passengers and a rest for the afternoon.

-We were very impressed with the ship's values; our new friends Jonny and Ben educated us on some sustainability features over lunch.
-The ship continues to impress us.
+We were impressed with the ship's values; our new friends Jonny and Ben educated us on some sustainability features over lunch.
+The vessel continues to impress us.

 Day Ten - Unga, Alaska

-Upon opening the curtains this morning, we were thrilled to see yet another magical backdrop.
-We had arrived at Unga this morning, a remote abandoned settlement also known as a ghost village, which has been reclaimed by nature and cows following the departure of its inhabitants.
+We were thrilled to see yet another magical backdrop upon opening the curtains this morning.
+We arrived at Unga this morning, a remote abandoned settlement also known as a ghost village, which has been reclaimed by nature and cows following the departure of its inhabitants.

-Unga was believed to be a population of 116, half natives and half Russian and the remaining family left in 1958.
+Unga was believed to have a population of 116, half natives and half Russian, and the remaining family left in 1958.
 The cows were hiding from us, but there was plenty of proof they existed due to the number of cow pats.
 It was also a beautiful location for pictures.
 Thank you, Zoe, for capturing these special moments for us.

 We got to experience the eerie beauty of this village by being dropped off in the Zodiacs to explore for the morning.